-If you’re still following along and you’ve decided to migrate to the SAP Cloud Platform, your team and your wallet will be very happy.
+If you’re still following along and you’ve decided to migrate to the SAP Business Technology Platform, your team and your wallet will be very happy.
 Doing business on the cloud reduces many operating and infrastructure costs.
 You may also have hardware that is nearing the end of its lifecycle, signaling it’s time to move to the cloud.

 What’s more, you may be looking forward to having someone handle the maintenance for you and being able to scale up or down depending on workload needs.
 Plus, having access to company data from anywhere in the world is a great thing to have.